NSIP HELP DOCUMENTS: HOW TO GET STARTED

 Using Pedigree Master

 Overview of Obtaining EBVs Through NSIP– This one page document shows the interrelationship of the NSIP organization, it’s participating members and LambPlan, the data management program used to generate EBVs.

-Overview of EBV Submission Procedure– This document details the process of submitting data to Lambplan and includes information on how to join NSIP, what data is required to be collected for submission, and where and how to download and install Pedigree Wizard.
-Pedigree Wizard and Pedigree Master are computer application programs used by members to store and update sheep performance data.
+Overview of EBV Submission Procedure– This document details the process of submitting data to Lambplan and includes information on how to join NSIP, what data is required to be collected for submission, and where and how to download and install Pedigree Master.
+Pedigree Master is a computer application used by members to store and update sheep performance data.

-Quick Add Instructions for Entering Data into Pedigree Wizard– This document gives basic step by step instructions on how to enter and submit the collected data using Pedigree Wizard, and what to expect when EBVs are returned.
+Quick Add Instructions for Entering Data into Pedigree Master– This document gives basic step by step instructions on how to enter and submit the collected data using Pedigree Master, and what to expect when EBVs are returned.

-Instructions for importing data from a tab delimited file (or an Excel spreadsheet) into Pedigree Wizard or Pedigree Master.
-This saves you the work of manually re-typing your data into PW/PM, if you already have it in some other electronic format (either in a sheep management application, or in your own spreadsheet file).
-Also below is an example of what the data file should look like when you set it up for importation into PW/PM.
-Note that there are slightly different instruction sets for PW vs PM (but the Excel file format to import is the same).
+Instructions for importing data from a tab delimited file (or an Excel spreadsheet) into Pedigree Master.
+This saves you the work of manually re-typing your data into PM, if you already have it in some other electronic format (either in a sheep management application, or in your own spreadsheet file).
+Also below is an example of what the data file should look like when you set it up for importation into PM.

 kNSIP “Cheat Sheet” – a one-page memory-jogger of how to enter data, retrieve your update files, and view the data in MS Excel.